-In certain states, a foreclosure can take a very long time to be completed -- the timeline in New Jersey is well over two years on average, the second-longest timeline in the country.
-However, New Jersey has streamlined the process for abandoned properties, making the foreclosure completion time for these types of properties much shorter.
+In certain states, a foreclosure can take a very long time to be completed—in 2018, the timeline in New Jersey was over three years on average, the third-longest timeline in the country.
+However, New Jersey has a law that streamlines the process for abandoned properties, making the foreclosure completion time for these types of properties much shorter.

 Read on to learn more about how a foreclosure can be expedited for abandoned homes in New Jersey and why this could have a beneficial effect for lenders, borrowers, and neighborhoods alike.
 (For more on foreclosure procedures in New Jersey, see New Jersey Foreclosure Procedures.)

-New Jersey foreclosures take an exceptionally long time, about 1,000 days on average, to complete.
-However, on December 3, 2012, New Jersey Governor Chris Christie signed into law Senate Bill 2156, which allows a lender to speed up uncontested foreclosures if they can prove the property is vacant and abandoned, reducing the time for foreclosure to around 60 days.
+New Jersey foreclosures can take an exceptionally long time—about 1,161 days as of the second quarter of 2018—to complete.
+But a New Jersey law allows a lender to speed up an uncontested foreclosure if it can prove the property is vacant and abandoned, reducing the time for foreclosure to around 60 days.
 (N.J.
 Stat.
 Ann. § 2A:50-73).